 What are chia seeds?

-Chia seeds are one of nature’s most nutritious foods.
+Chia is an annual herb from the mint family.
+Chia seeds, from the herb, are one of nature’s most nutritious foods.

 Chia seeds are a tiny edible seeds that are easily digested.

 What to buy

 When chia seeds are soaked, this slows the digestion and keeps blood sugar balanced.

 Soaking seeds enhances the absorption of nutrients into the body, while creating an odd-looking drink resembling fish eggs (amaze your friends that you have the fortitude to drink chia gel!).